fabianishere/udm-kernel-tools/docs/iptv.md

    installed on your UDM/P.
 3. The switches in-between the IPTV decoder and the UDM/P must have IGMP snooping enabled.
-4. Connect a WAN port (eth8 on UDMP) to the FTTP NTU of your ISP (e.g., KPN).
+4. The FTTP NTU (or any other type of modem) of your ISP must be connected to one of the WAN ports on the UDM/P.

 ## Setting up Internet Connection

-The first step is to setup your internet connection to your ISP with the UDM/P acting as modem, instead of some intermediate device.
+The first step is to set up your internet connection to your ISP with the UDM/P acting as modem, instead of some intermediate device.
 These steps might differ per ISP, so please check the requirements for your ISP.

+### KPN
+If you are a customer of KPN, you can set up the WAN connection as follows:

 1. In your UniFi Dashboard, go to **Settings > Internet**.
 2. Select the WAN port that is connected to the FTTP NTU.